SevereOpp1/stock-predictor-backend/README.md

 Flask REST API serving stock predictions

-Deployed on AWS Fargate (serverless compute)
+Dockerized and deployed on AWS Fargate (serverless compute)

 Communicates with the Streamlit frontend via an HTTP endpoint